 Balandra is one of the most spectacular natural attractions in all of Mexico, but it is very fragile.
 Even more so after the yacht accident.

-Now more than ever, visitors need to respect and preserve the beach.
+Now more than ever, visitors need to respect and preserve the beach, so please leave it as you found it.

 This means taking out any rubbish you bring (there are no bins), and not spilling any food or drink in the water or on the beach.